kevinyamauchi/didactic-octo-waddle/docs/blog/posts/python_vscode_uv.md

 - Even Better TOML (nice for editting the toml files that are common in Python projects)
 - Ruff (linting the code)

-I then made some small updates to my user settings.
+I then make some small updates to my user settings.
 You can access the user settings by first opening the command pallet (CMD + SHIFT + P) and then typing "user settings json".
 If you select this, it will open the JSON file containing your user settings in the editor.
 I updated my user settings as follows:

 ```json
 {